dangoncs/announcements-system/AnnouncementsSystem/README.md

 ## Running the Server

 - Create the `announcements_system` MySQL database.
-User has to be root with password "root".
+User has to be root with password "" (empty string).

   `mysql -u root -p -e "create database announcements_system";`